Graph Structure DFS/BFS Traversal

 };

-As you can see, graph traversal introduces an extra visited
+You can see that graph traversal uses an extra visited

-array compared to tree traversal.
-This array is used to record nodes that have already been visited, preventing infinite loops when encountering cycles.
+array compared to multi-way tree traversal.
+This array keeps track of visited nodes to avoid infinite loops when there are cycles.

 Why do cycles cause infinite loops?

-Consider the simplest case of a cycle.
-Suppose there is an edge 1 -> 2
+Here is a simple example.
+There is an edge from 1 -> 2

 and 2